 He even goes as far as to help the reader understand what something would sound like in his works.
-For instance, in Kokou no Hito (The Climber), he mentioned that the sound of a glacier collapsing is not something that we come across every day, but we see and hear buildings collapsing in film all the time, so he drew a panel of a building collapsing before to give the reader the idea as to what it would sound like.
+For instance, in Kokou no Hito (The Climber), he mentioned that the sound of a glacier collapsing is not something that we come across every day, but we see and hear buildings collapsing in a film all the time, so he drew a panel of a building collapsing before to give the reader the idea as to what it would sound like.

-Innocent is one of my top series by Shinichi Sakamoto, but also one of my top series of all-time.
-It has stunning artwork that's detailed and intricate and is full of emotion and symbolism.
+Innocent is one of my top series by Shinichi Sakamoto, but also one of my top series of all time.
+It has stunning artwork that’s detailed and intricate and is full of emotion and symbolism.
 He showcases our character’s emotions in abstract ways.
-He doesn’t tell you a lot of the time, but instead shows you, and this is part of the reason I love his works so much.
+He doesn’t tell you a lot of the time but instead shows you, and this is part of the reason I love his works so much.
 It’s one of the best historical series I’ve ever read and it is full of drama.
 It is quite over-the-top, in the best way possible, too.

 Homunculus by Hideo Yamamoto

 Homunculus by Hideo Yamamoto, the mind that also brought us Ichi the Killer, is one of the best thrillers and psychological horror manga.
 Seven Seas recently announced that they will be releasing Homunculus with English translation in an oversized omnibus format.
 It was announced in 2022.
-Definitely the biggest and most exciting manga news of the year for me!
+This is the biggest and most exciting manga news of the year for me!

 The story follows Susumu Nakoshi.
-One day he's in a lavish hotel, the next he's living in his car.
-He is approached by the mysterious Manabu Ito, a 22-year-old medical student, who says he's a perfect candidate for his experiment.
-He initially rejects his offer, but later accepts it when his car is towed and is in need of cash.
+One day he’s in a lavish hotel, the next he’s living in his car.
+He is approached by the mysterious Manabu Ito, a 22-year-old medical student, who says he’s a perfect candidate for his experiment.
+He initially rejects his offer, but later accepts it when his car is towed and needs cash.
 In exchange for 700,000 yen, Nakoshi lets Ito drill a hole into his skull via a method called trepanation.
 At first, everything seems normal for Nakoshi following this experimental surgery, but this all changes when the effects kick in and he begins seeing the homunculus in every person.